psexton/psexton.github.io/index.markdown

 # Hi!
 Iʼm Paul, a software engineer in Chicago, IL.
 {: .intro}

-TL;DR: Minnesotan transplant.
-Computer scientist.
-Reluctant runner.
-{: .intro-caption}
+## Career.current

+I work at [MVMNT](https://mvmnt.io).
+I'm primarily a backend developer working with Kotlin microservices.
+They're made with Spring Boot, (Spring MVC and Spring JDBC) and deployed with Docker, Terraform, Github Actions, and AWS Fargate.
+Which is all very boring and unexciting, because the parts of your app that are not unique to you should be boring.

+I also do crazy things like trying to understand the business domain before trying to build solutions for it, adding observability to the stack, and improving developer efficiency.
+I'm ~~weird~~ driven like that.

-## Professionally
+## Career.previous

-Currently, I'm a Scala developer at a health and wellness company named [Rally Health](https://rallyhealth.com).
-I work on products that make it easier to find quality and affordable care near you.
-I've written monitoring tools that hook into JMX.
-I've cut an ETL pipeline's processing time in half.
-I've gotten a very finicky Qt-based app to run efficiently inside a Docker container.
-I still don't understand Javascript.
+For five years I was a Scala developer at a health and wellness company named [Rally Health](https://rallyhealth.com).
+I worked on products that make it easier to find quality and affordable care near you.
+I cleaned up a rat's nest of signon flows wrapped in spaghetti wrapped in mud.
+I overhauled the product's load testing.
+I wrote monitoring tools that hook into JMX.
+I cut an ETL pipeline's processing time in half.
+I got a very finicky Qt-based app to run efficiently inside a Docker container.

+## Career.previous.previous

-Previously I worked for a research lab buried deep within the R&amp;D division of a hearing aid manufacturer named [GN ReSound](http://gnresound-group.com/), where a steady supply of problems to solve and expensive equipment to play with kept me occupied.
+Before that I worked for a research lab buried deep within the R&amp;D division of a hearing aid manufacturer named [GN ReSound](https://resound.com), where a steady supply of problems to solve and expensive equipment to play with kept me occupied.
 I mostly utilized Java and MATLAB, but also occasionally maintained projects using Python, BeagleBones and Raspberry Pis.

-Before moving to Chicago, I went to college at [St. John's University](http://csbsju.edu/) where I cut my teeth on C++ and graduated with a BA in Computer Science.
-Then I worked as a student intern for [Sandia National Laboratories](http://www.sandia.gov/").
-That summer job turned into a 4-year, ongoing project: writing linear algebra libraries for supercomputers.
-It also became the subject of my Master's thesis at the [University of Illinois at Chicago](http://www.uic.edu/uic/) and while I was slaving over a hot stew of MPI and templates, we even won [an award](https://www.rd100conference.com/) for it.

-## Personally
+## Elsewhere
-I grew up just south of the Mississippi River in the Twin Cities of Minnesota.
-I can't actually say that the land of 10,000 lakes turned me into some kind of TED-talk-giving nature survivalist advocate.
-But the nerd that those Mississippi woods produced not only grew up to become a math master, he also became a lifeguard and (to this day) a backwoods, boundary waters enthusiast.

-Mostly thanks to my sister Dakota, it is also now public knowledge that I [buck a few other stereotypes as well](http://monkeybicycle.net/your-humble-prairie-hometown/).

-## Where to find me
-Most of the code I write remains under guard by kittens with nerve and llamas with fight, but the parts that do leak out can be found at [Github](https://github.com/psexton){:rel='me'} or at the [Mathworks File Exchange](http://www.mathworks.com/matabcentral/fileexchange/authors/106467){:rel='me'}.
-You can also find me at these fine establishments:

 {:refdef: ul .elsewhere}
-- [facebook](http://facebook.com/psexton){: .ss-icon rel='me'} &nbsp;&nbsp; [~~Facebook~~](http://facebook.com/psexton){:rel='me'} _actively making the world worse. deleted._
+- [linkedin](https://linkedin.com/in/pmsexton){: .ss-icon rel='me'} &nbsp;&nbsp; [Linkedin](https://linkedin.com/in/pmsexton){:rel='me'}
-- [twitter](https://twitter.com/paulsexton){: .ss-icon rel='me'} &nbsp;&nbsp; [~~Twitter~~](https://twitter.com/paulsexton){:rel='me'} _better, but not by enough. deleted._
+- [githuboctocat](https://github.com/psexton){: .ss-icon rel='me'} &nbsp;&nbsp; [GitHub](https://github.com/psexton){:rel='me'}
-- [linkedin](https://linkedin.com/in/pmsexton){: .ss-icon rel='me'} &nbsp;&nbsp; [Linkedin](https://linkedin.com/in/pmsexton){:rel='me'} _bland corporate drivel. still live for now._
+- [stackoverflow](https://stackoverflow.com/users/1200336/paul-sexton){: .ss-icon rel='me'} &nbsp;&nbsp; [Stack Overflow](https://stackoverflow.com/users/1200336/paul-sexton){:rel='me'}
-- [githuboctocat](https://github.com/psexton){: .ss-icon rel='me'} &nbsp;&nbsp; [Github](https://github.com/psexton){:rel='me'} _this one's okay._
+- [link](https://www.mathworks.com/matlabcentral/profile/authors/1380672){: .ss-icon rel='me'} &nbsp;&nbsp; [Mathworks File Exchange](https://www.mathworks.com/matlabcentral/profile/authors/1380672){:rel='me'}
 {: refdef}